How to tame penguins: Advancing to high-precision measurements of $\phi_d$ and $\phi_s$: Control Modes

-For the decay $B_d^0\to J/\psi K_{\text{S}}^0$, the ideal control mode is the decay $B_s^0\to J/\psi K_{\text{S}}^0$ \cite{Fleischer:1999nz,DeBruyn:2014oga} due to $U$-spin symmetry and the one-to-one relation between their decay topologies.
+\paragraph{$B_d^0\to J/\psi K_{\text{S}}^0$:} For the decay $B_d^0\to J/\psi K_{\text{S}}^0$, the ideal control mode is the decay $B_s^0\to J/\psi K_{\text{S}}^0$ \cite{Fleischer:1999nz,DeBruyn:2014oga}.
+These two decays are partnered through the $U$-spin symmetry and have a one-to-one relation between all their decay topologies, obtained by exchanging all down and strange quarks with one another.
 When high-precision measurements of the $B_s^0\to J/\psi K_{\text{S}}^0$ CP asymmetries become available, relying solely on the decay $B_s^0\to J/\psi K_{\text{S}}^0$ to constrain the contributions from penguin topologies will minimise the theoretical uncertainties associated with our proposed method.
+Long term, this is therefore the preferred strategy.

-However, given the currently available experimental precision on the $B_s^0\to J/\psi K_{\text{S}}^0$ CP asymmetries, it is advantageous to consider other control modes as well.
-Here, the decay $B_d^0\to J/\psi\pi^0$ plays an important role \cite{Faller:2008zc}.
+Given the currently available experimental precision on the $B_s^0\to J/\psi K_{\text{S}}^0$ CP asymmetries, it is advantageous to consider other control modes as well.
+Here, the decay $B_d^0\to J/\psi\pi^0$ plays an important role \cite{Ciuchini:2005mg,Faller:2008zc}.
 The decay $B_d^0\to J/\psi\pi^0$ is a general $SU(3)$ partner of $B_d^0\to J/\psi K^0$, and receives contributions from exchange and penguin-annihilation topologies, which have no counterpart in $B_d^0\to J/\psi K^0$.
-These additional contributions introduce subleading theoretical uncertainties, which can still be ignored at the current level of precision.
+These additional contributions introduce subleading theoretical uncertainties, which in the future will disfavour it compared to $B_s^0\to J/\psi K_{\text{S}}^0$.
+However, with the currently available experimental data and precision, the impact of these additional topologies cannot yet be meaningfully quantified.
+In the analysis presented here we therefore assume them to be negligible.
+This assumption will need to be revisited when more precise experimental data becomes available.

 Other general $SU(3)$ partners of $B_d^0\to J/\psi K^0$ include the $U$-spin pair $B^+\to J/\psi\pi^+$ and $B^+\to J/\psi K^+$, for which high precision CP asymmetry measurements are available \cite{LHCb:2024exp}.
 They receive contributions from annihilation topologies, which have no counterpart in $B_d^0\to J/\psi K^0$, and thus also introduce additional subleading theoretical uncertainties.
 Moreover, these decays are only sensitive to direct CP asymmetry, which provides a single constraint and therefore in a stand-alone analysis is insufficient to determine the penguin contributions.
 These two decays thus always have to be used in combination with information from other decay channels.
+For that reason, we only consider them here in the extension to our nominal fit scenario.